AIrjen/OneButtonPrompt/user_guides/comfyui_integration.md

 ### One Button Prompt

+All settings work similar to the settings in the Automatic1111 documentation.

+It will generate a prompt from scratch, or based on several of your inputs and settings.

 ### Create Prompt Variant
 You can use the "Create Prompt Variant" node, to create variants based on a prompt you input.
 The strength of the variant is set with the "insanity level" slider.
 Simply connect it between the positive prompt and the CLIP encoder module.